isomerpages/mlaw-corp/news/speeches/_posts/2025-12-01-post-Speech by SPS at SAL JC Law Programme 2025.md

 {:start="34"}
 34.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Let me elaborate:

-a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; First, we are continually promoting healthy social norms through public education efforts – so that every one of us is more aware of actions that may disturb our neighbours, and takes steps to practise considerate neighbourly behaviour.
+</p><p style="margin-left: 40px">a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; First, we are continually promoting healthy social norms through public education efforts – so that every one of us is more aware of actions that may disturb our neighbours, and takes steps to practise considerate neighbourly behaviour.

-b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Second, when disagreements arise, we encourage neighbours to resolve the issues amicably among themselves first.
+</p><p style="margin-left: 40px">b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Second, when disagreements arise, we encourage neighbours to resolve the issues amicably among themselves first.
 In many cases, the disagreements are not serious.
 They usually arise due to differences in lifestyles, schedules, and habits.
 Communication can go indeed a long way.

-c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Third, neighbours who need some additional help can tap on community mediation.
+</p><p style="margin-left: 40px">c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Third, neighbours who need some additional help can tap on community mediation.
 Mediation is a facilitated process where a neutral third party – also known as the mediator – helps parties to communicate the issues that they are facing, and works with parties to find mutually acceptable solutions.
 Today, about 80% of voluntary mediation cases conducted at the Community Mediation Centre are successfully settled!

-d.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Finally, if all else fails, disputing neighbours can bring their case to the Community Disputes Resolution Tribunals.
+</p><p style="margin-left: 40px">d.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Finally, if all else fails, disputing neighbours can bring their case to the Community Disputes Resolution Tribunals.
 These Tribunals are specialist courts that we have set up, to handle serious cases that require a more formal legal response.

 {:start="35"}
 35.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Recently, we have updated our laws and legal frameworks to further improve the management of neighbour disputes:

-a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For instance, to address cases where disputing parties refuse to communicate with each other – sometimes it degenerates to that – we have empowered selected public officers to direct disputing parties to attend compulsory mediation.
+</p><p style="margin-left: 40px">a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For instance, to address cases where disputing parties refuse to communicate with each other – sometimes it degenerates to that – we have empowered selected public officers to direct disputing parties to attend compulsory mediation.

-b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We have also set up a new unit of public officers who have legal powers to investigate and take action in severe neighbour disputes.
+</p><p style="margin-left: 40px">b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We have also set up a new unit of public officers who have legal powers to investigate and take action in severe neighbour disputes.
 For instance, these officers may issue warnings and orders to persons who deliberately engage in acts of nuisance.
 This unit is now being piloted in the HDB estates of Tampines Town, with a focus on noise and hoarding cases.
 I see some heads turning, maybe you are residents of Tampines.

 {:start="36"}
 36.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; From this example, you will see that laws extend beyond maintaining public safety or preventing crime.
 Laws can be used to encourage pro-social behaviour, to signal how individuals should resolve disputes, and to guide them towards cooperation and mutual respect.
 So that broadly is the second area of how we live together in the community, and the role that laws play in that respect.